 Donald Trump Doesn’t Know the Meaning of Rhetoric

 “Walking it back” has emerged as a familiar trope in describing the verbal actions of the Trump regime.
 The Donald’s zinging tweets force his press secretary to say nearly everything is metaphorical, in quotes he says as he visually demonstrates to the press the quotation marks that render the aforesaid a joke, sarcasm, fantasy, rhetoric.
 Walking it back is a euphemism itself for “backpedaling”, what a politician tries to do after saying something stupid.
-To pedal backwards on an old style bicycle meant you were engaging the coaster brake, you were preparing to stop.
-This suggests that you understand the risk of proceeding, or going forward with your thoughtless notion.
+To pedal backwards on an old style bicycle meant you engaging the coaster brake, you were preparing to stop.
+This suggests you understand the risk of proceeding, or going forward with your thoughtless notion.
 When I was a kid, if you had a two-speed Bendix hub on your bike, you could backpedal to switch gears, which might also offer an option to the politician criticized for an ignorant stand.
 The contentious platitude then changes to “what I meant to say….”
 The brakes on road bikes today are operated by hand, so backpedaling just means you’re spinning the free wheel to no advance, like “blowing smoke,” another idiom that suggests a coverup, because “where there’s smoke there’s fire.”

 “Walking it back” emblazons a press corps dutifully driven to account for a president who bamboozled the nation with The Art of the Deal.
-I don’t think I need to read it – his actions speak louder than the aphorisms he employed to win the hearts of a population who thought they had been ignored.
+I don’t think I need to read it – his actions speak louder the aphorisms he employed to win the hearts of a population who thought they had been ignored.
 The Donald will say whatever it takes to make a deal – he’ll run down the aisle at Monty Hall’s or Wayne Brady’s urging – and now the press politely refers to his positions as rhetoric.
 He has no positions or plans except what pleases his worshipers and makes him money.
 We use the word “rhetoric” to talk about the hidden meanings behind a politician’s words, but in actuality, in curricula across the country, students have been learning principles of rhetoric as it relates to persuasive writing, argument, and debate.
 School systems dropped classes in rhetoric in the 1950s, after young Donald was birthed.
 Colleges and universities acknowledged decades later that most students didn’t know how to write an essay.
 They had not learned the logic of developing a theme supported by sentence structure and evidence.
 Rhetorical terms have since been introduced to students at the middle and high school levels, and comprise the core of the Advanced Placement English Language writing course.

 Donald Trump inherited money and could pound deals ignoring contractual obligations – it was all a show, little substance, eventually evolving into a brand, after several bankruptcies.
 In my world, bankruptcy spells failure, stiffing your investors or creditors of their money.
 My mother knew a woman named Theodople – an impressive mouthful – who declared bankruptcy numerous times, with a seven-year hiatus before she could crush more creditors.
 In the business world, apparently it means risking ventures with other people’s cash.
 That’s what his plan for health reform does – we’ll hear the logic during the subsequent phases.
 “Believe me” he states, trust him.
 Is there anyone who has ever benefitted from his dealings besides he and his family?
 He has ignored the social contract with his broken promises to his constituents, like “draining the swamp.”